blackboxprogramming/blackroad-prism-console/docs/asteria_loop_project_layouts.md

 - Connect GitHub → Asana integration so each PR auto-creates a task and moves cards when merged.
 - Set a recurring “Friday Retro” task that asks: *What worked?
 What drained time?
 What should we cut?*

-## Monday.com Board: "Cadillac Loop v0.1"
+## Monday.com Board: "Asteria Loop v0.1"

 **High-level Widget:** A dashboard view pinning goal metrics (time-to-first-payout, creator satisfaction), plus a workload chart.